KhronosGroup/glTF/extensions/Khronos/KHR_materials_common/README.md

 This extension defines four light types: `diffuse`, `point`, `spot`, and `ambient`; and the material types `blinn`, `phong`, `lambert` and `constant`, for Blinn, Blinn-Phong, Lamber and Unlit ("constant" color) materials, respectively.

-If this extension is supported, it will be used to apply shading to any visuals defined with common material types.
-If it is not supported, and no technique is supplied in the material, then default shading will be applied per the rules defined in the base specification.
+The [conformance](#conformance) section specifies what an implementation must to do when encountering this extension, and how the extension interacts with the materials defined in the base specification.

 ## Materials